A Lightweight Optimization Framework for Estimating 3D Brain Tumor Infiltration: Results

-As an additional loss, we test how the assumption of a wave-like solution affects the recurrence prediction.
-We ran the same tumor visibility parameter sweep as shown in Figure \ref{fig:sweep} with the additional wave loss.
-The results are compared to the default loss and are shown in Table \ref{table:WaveLoss}.
+We also test how the assumption of a wave-like solution, i.e., adding further physical constraints to the estimated tumor cell concentration, affects the recurrence prediction.
+We ran the same tumor visibility parameter sweep as shown in Figure \ref{fig:exampleImages} with the additional wave loss.
+The results are compared to the default loss and are shown in Table \ref{table:validation_combined}.
 We see a clear improvement for the median and the worst set of thresholds in predicting "any recurrence".
-Additionally, by using the wave loss, we get significant results for the prediction of the enhancing core.
+Additionally, by adding the wave loss, we obtain a significant improvement in the prediction of enhancing core recurrence.
 This can be interpreted as increased robustness towards the selection of hyperparameters, paving the way for further adjustment of advanced physics constraints and highlighting how extending our framework with additional physical constraints can improve model safety, an important prerequisite for clinical translation.